Juan0001/Juan0001.github.io/_posts/2018-01-24-national-aquarium-visiting-visulization.markdown

 # Crowd Attraction
 - A project for JHU Data Science Hackathon 2015

+## Purpose:
+This project is to use data collected from instagram, yelp, flickr and facebook to build an app to predict the crowd in the National Aquarium.
+Users can use this app to avoid waiting in a long line to get into the aquarium.

+- The github link of the project is: <https://github.com/Juan0001/crowdattraction>
+- The shiny app link of the project is: <https://juanluo.shinyapps.io/National_Aquarium_Crowd/>

 ## Team members:
 - "Juan L. Kehoe" juanluo2008@gmail.com
 - "Eugen Tsuprun"